Resilient Leadership: Thriving In Turbulent Times

 • Normalise Setbacks: Promote the idea that setbacks and failures are part of the learning process.
 Emphasise that it's okay to experience negative emotions in response to challenges.

 • Provide Support: Offer resources and support for managing stress, building resilience, and addressing mental health issues.
-Ensure that team members have access to tools and strategies to cope with adversity.
+Ensure team members can access tools and strategies to cope with adversity.

 • Embrace Constructive Feedback: Encourage a culture of feedback and growth, where team members are open to giving and receiving constructive criticism.
 Feedback should be seen as an opportunity for improvement, not a threat to resilience.